-Suspect plant samples previously could be sent in the past to Clemson University or Texas A & M University for screening.
+Previously, suspect plant samples could be sent to Clemson University or Texas A&M University for screening for the cost of shipping only.
 However, the cooperative agreements with these two universities were not renewed.
-The agreement with Clemson expired June 30, 2016, and they no longer offer screening services for the cost of shipping.
-Texas A & M will continue to offer this service and receive CAPS/Farm Bill Goal 1 samples through August 2017 only.
-After this time, screening may be offered by both labs, but submitters will be charged a fee for each sample.
+The agreement with Clemson expired June 30, 2016, and the agreement with Texas A&M expired August 31, 2017.
+Screening is still offered by both labs, but submitters will be charged a fee for each sample.
+The lab at Texas A&M may offer a bulk discount for a high volume of CAPS survey samples.